gordey777/wp-transport/wordpress/wp-content/plugins/query-monitor/readme.txt

 = Hooks =

  * Shows all hooks fired on the current request, along with hooked actions, their priorities, and their components
- * Filter hooks by part of their name
  * Filter actions by component (WordPress core, Plugin X, Plugin Y, theme)

 = Theme =